ApurvaChitre/GWAS_ExploratoryLocomotion_F2/README.md

 HPC systems with adequate adjustments such as inputting the paths for the locations of files/ programs and configuring appropriate system specific scheduler directives.
-• The data required to run the pipeline can be found at \[UCSD library link\]
+• The data required to run the pipeline can be found at https://doi.org/10.6075/J0K074G9J0K074G9

 # GRM